isomerpages/ogp-poe-rayyan/pages/faq.md

 Lawrence Wong's past present and future.</p>
 <p>Lastly, for the cool things I've shared, I thought it was fun to make
-use of the table to showcase different websites I thought were interesting, and added a couple more pictures of some personal things I liked as well.</p>
+use of the table to showcase different websites I thought were interesting, and added a couple more pictures of some personal things I liked as well, to give it a personal touch.</p>
 <h4><strong>3.
 Your thoughts on the assignment?</strong></h4>
-<p>Overall it was a really fun assignment and I enjoyed my time building
+<p>Overall it was a really fun assignment!
+I enjoyed my time building this
-this site.
-I love how the guides were very detailed and user-friendly, and appreciate how many of the decisions were backed with proper research.
+site and experimenting with all the different features IsomerCMS has.
+I love how the guides were very detailed and user-friendly, and appreciate how all of the decisions made were backed with proper research.
 I hope the fun I felt translate into a pleasant site for you for viewing.</p>
 <div data-type="detailGroup" class="isomer-accordion-group isomer-accordion isomer-accordion-white">
 <details class="isomer-details">
 <summary>Any more question?</summary>